davidvos/normative-diversity-repro/README.md

 # Normative Diversity in News Recommendations: A Reproducibility Study

-This repository contains the supporting material for the paper 'Normative Diversity in News Recommendations: A Reproducibility Study'.
+This repository contains the supporting material for the paper 'Examining Sensitivity and Representativeness of Normative Diversity Metrics'.
 We reproduce the paper 'RADio* – An Introduction to Measuring Normative Diversity in News Recommendations'.
 The code in the 'dart/' folder comes from the original RADio implementation, [that can be found here](https://github.com/svrijenhoek/RADio).

 ## Get Started